-Already in 4th October 1526 the temporary wooden building was destroyed by a hurricane.
+Already on October 4, 1526 the temporary wooden building was destroyed by a hurricane.
 New one was built from stone before 1529, when the first ordination in America took place in the rebuilt cathedral - Manso consecrated here the bishop of Santo Domingo, Sebastián Ramírez de Arellano.

 Once again the church was razed to the ground by a hurricane in 1539.
 In 1540 it was rebuilt - and again heavily damaged by hurricane in 1615 and Dutch pirates in 1625.

 Cemetery next to the church was opened in the late 16th century and was active until the 19th century.

 Cathedral was restored and extended in 1917, when to a large extent was created its present day facade.

 Today the Cathedral of San Juan Bautista is the greatest religious building in Puerto Rico - visually it is not too impressive but it has great historical importance.